 So, insofar as this boob inflation is a trend, we may be able to explain it, at least in part, with the greater number of cultural products.
 Proliferation creates conditions in which each one has to up the ante to “stand out” against the “clutter and noise.”

 - Barron, M., & Kimmel, M.S.
 (2010).
 Sexual violence in three pornographic media.
 Journal of Sex Research, 37, 161-169.

 - Jhally, S. (2000).
 Advertising at the edge of the apocalypse.
 In Anderson, R., & Strate, L., Eds.
 Critical studies in media commercialism.
 New York: Oxford University Press, 27-39.

-Thanks also to Caroline Heldman; I borrowed some of the text in this post from a forthcoming co-authored essay.Lisa Wade is a professor of sociology at Occidental College.
+Thanks also to Caroline Heldman; I borrowed some of the text in this post from a forthcoming co-authored essay.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.